gravityvi/gravityvi/README.md

 ### Hi there 👋

+I'm Ravi, your friendly neighborhood software developer.
+I thrive on solving problems and lending a helping hand.
+While I can't promise to commit all my time to open source (a developer needs coffee, too!), I'd gladly consider going full-time if enough sponsorship keeps my brain caffeinated and laptop happily humming.
+Let's code together and explore the endless possibilities! 💻☕️✨"

-- 🔭 I’m currently working on [Nightwatch.js](https://nightwatchjs.org)
+- 🔭 I’m currently working on a project written in Rust on IC (Internet Computer) platform.
 - 🌱 I’m trying to learn Rust.
-- 👯 I would be happy to help on Nightwatch as I am actively contributing to it.
+- 👯 I would be happy to help on [Nightwatch.js](https://nightwatchjs.org) as I am an active contributor and spend weekends killing bugs in the library.
 - 📫 How to reach me:
   - [Twitter](https://twitter.com/gravity_vi)
   - [LinkedIn](https://www.linkedin.com/in/ravi-sawlani-331672191/)